holtwick/spontan/README.md

 - Encrypting or securing the connections and data transfer is out of scope of this project.
 Although for a full solution this is an absolute requirement.

-- Video and other data transfer details are also not handled by this project.
+- Video and other data transfer details are not covered by this project.
 They build on top of an established connection.

 ## Testing